How and Why You Should Use Eggplant to Lose Weight

 - Wash the eggplant with the baking soda and apple cider vinegar in order to remove toxins and pesticides.
 Rinse well with water.

-- Cut the eggplant into thin sheets (at least one centimeter thick) without removing the skin.
+- Cut the eggplant into thin sheets (at least a quarter inch thick) without removing the skin

 Important: Chill in the refrigerator for at least one night before consuming.
-This way, the eggplant has time to release its nutrients into the water.
+This is because the eggplant will have time to release its nutrients into the water.
 The lemon juice is important because it enhances the power of the eggplant and gives it a better flavor.

 Here’s a simple menu you can add to your diet.

 - A salad with protein.
-For example: lettuce, papaya, cherry tomatoes, olive oil, and fish or chicken.
+For example: lettuce, papaya, cherry tomatoes, olive oil, and fish or shredded chicken